 SIM, Subsurface Investigation Methodology is a guide to using the locating technologies of an electromagnetic receiver and ground penetrating radar combined with a proven training approach to achieve a very low investigation error rate.
+SIM does not involve the practice of geophysics, geology, land surveying or engineering.

-SIM contains two primary elements, the human asset and the technology asset.
-The best site results are accomplished when the experienced, trained field technician can utilize multiple technologies in a comparative analysis of data.
+SIM contains three primary elements, the human asset, technology asset and methods applied in the field.
+The best site results are accomplished when the experienced, trained field technician can utilize multiple technologies in a comparative analysis of results from each technology.
 Thus, a highly skilled technician can locate the same target using multiple technologies resulting in confirmation of findings and results.